blynkkk/blynkkk.github.io/BlynkMainOperations.md

 ###For hardware
 Blynk allows you easily restore hardware state from widget values in case your hardware was reset or disconnected.
 We call this feature state syncing.
-Here is simple code snippet :
+Here is simple code snippet:

 ```cpp
 BLYNK_CONNECTED() {